 Speed is considered to be a measurement of how fast your app loads and runs.
 It’s one of the basic requirements every user has when using any app.

-This is a technical metric which takes into account the time it takes your app to request and receive a response from an API.
+This is a technical metric that takes into account the time it takes your app to request and receive a response from an API.
 The briefer the time, the better.
 App latency is slightly different from app speed since latency refers to the time to perform a function whereas speed refers to the loading time for the app.

 Engagement is a key goal since it can help you analyze how interested users are in your app through metrics such as the frequency of a user’s interaction with your app, the rate at which users are abandoning your app, etc.

 One of the first signals of the popularity of your app is the number of times your app has been installed, represented by app downloads.
 The number of downloads and how they’re trending over time will give you an idea of the efficacy of your marketing campaigns.
 If you find few users downloading your app, then the issue may be in the upper stages of your marketing funnel such as an improper listing of your app in the store or incorrect messaging of your app install campaign.
-The number of downloads also depend on the type of app and the app store.
+The number of downloads also depends on the type of app and the app store.
 You can resolve this by ensuring the proper listing of your app in the store or creating proper landing pages for your app.
 You can check the number of downloads from your analytics suite.

-The active users is a more accurate pointer towards how relevant your app is.
+The active users are a more accurate pointer towards how relevant your app is.
 This shows how many users are actually using the app rather than downloading it and not using it.
 Mostly the criteria for calculating the active users is through the “session metric”.
 For example, as per Google Analytics, a session is termed as any user activity and interaction with an app until 30 minutes of inactivity.
-Based on their frequency, active users can be further classified into Daily Active Users (DAU) and monthly active Users (MAU).
+Based on their frequency, active users can be further classified into Daily Active Users (DAU) and Monthly Active Users (MAU).
 DAU users are those who have at least one session a day whereas MAU users are those who have at least one session a month.

 DAU and MAU not only helps you analyze your app’s top user base but also the “stickiness” of your app.
 Stickiness is a term used to describe the frequency at which users come back to your app.
 It can be calculated by dividing DAU by MAU and multiplying by 100.
 A higher percentage means that more users are returning to your app.
-If the DAU and MAU values areclose, it means your app has a high stickiness.
+If the DAU and MAU values are close, it means your app has a high stickiness.

 The term “retention” refers to the number of users who return to your app after their first visit.
 Since having more users is a key step for your app to be successful, thus retention is a key metric to measure.
-For example, Quettra’s 2018 study revealed that mobile apps, on an average, lose about 77% of their DAUs within the first 3 days of the install, 90% within a month, and 95% within 90 days.
+For example, Quettra’s 2018 study revealed that mobile apps, on average, lose about 77% of their DAUs within the first 3 days of the install, 90% within a month, and 95% within 90 days.

 To understand the cause of non-returning users, you’ll have to track your retention rate over a daily, weekly, and monthly period.
 This will reveal any loss or gain of users from the marketing campaigns right away.
-One of the sure shot ways to increase retention is by creating an engaging user experience.
+One of the sure-shot ways to increase retention is by creating an engaging user experience.

 A metric close to retention is churn.
 This term refers to the number of users who’ve stopped using your app.
 The churn rate becomes significant when the leaving users are your high-value users, then your low-value users.
 However, losing new users also means lost opportunities.